-If the clauses before and after the conjunctive adverb are independent ones and can stand on their own, you better use a semicolon before them.
-Otherwise, use a period.
+If the clauses before and after the conjunctive adverb are independent and can stand alone as complete sentences, a

 Nina runs a catering company.

-To link two independent clauses in one sentence conjunctive adverbs are often followed by a comma or they themselves follow a semicolon.
+To link two independent clauses in one sentence, conjunctive adverbs are often followed by a comma or themselves follow a semicolon.
 Check out the examples.